candiii/indeedscraper/README.md

 `scrapy runspider job_spider.py`

-It will save the scraped jobs in inside the json file in the spiders directory.
+It will save the scraped jobs inside the json file in the spiders directory.